laminas-api-tools/documentation/modules/api-tools-documentation.md

-# ZF Apigility Documentation
+# Laminas API Tools Documentation
 ## Introduction

-This Zend Framework module can be used with conjunction with Apigility in order to:
+This Laminas module can be used with conjunction with Laminas API Tools in order to:

 - provide an object model of all captured documentation information, including:
   - All APIs available.